jklust/gamdpy/README.md

 make html
 ```

-Open webpage with firefox (or your favorite browers):
+Open a webpage with firefox (or your favorite browsers):

 ```sh
 firefox build/html/index.html